 Fielmann thinks long-term, and plans to open or acquire more than 25 new stores in both this year and the next as well as renovating and expanding 40 existing stores per year.
 In 2020, we will continue to pursue our growth strategy.
-The actual implementation of these plans depends on how long it will take for our stores to be able to restart their regular business activities.
 From the current perspective, our consistent focus on the customer, highly qualified staff, and past investment will enable us to gain additional market share in the current financial year, particularly in other European countries.
 We aim to maintain customer satisfaction at over 90%.